 Sherry, Volunteer at the Dublin City Volunteer Centre

-If you want to share your story and help people understand what volunteering really is, what it means to you and what volunteers can do, please email Kristin on firstname.lastname@example.org with your story and a picture.
+If you want to share your story and help people understand what volunteering really is, what it means to you and what volunteers can do, please email Kristin on email@example.com with your story and a picture.
+You will then have a chance to win two weekend tickets for BEATTYARD 2019!
+Deadline is 8th May and soon after we will have a live draw on facebook and announce the winner.

 Sherry and our Organisation Support Officer, Frances